rhetr/nsm-scripts/README.md

 nsm-scripts
 ===========

-various scripts to supplement NSM usage.
+various scripts to supplement non session manager (NSM) usage.

+requirements: nsmd, pyliblo

 **INSTALL.sh** - exports NSM startup settings to `$HOME/.profile` and creates links for the scripts in a specified bin path.